phenopackets/phenopacket-format/phesub-model.md

 NOT NORMATIVE

+TODO: UML - and separate OWL into separate document

 About this document: this specifies an object model for phesub.
 Note that UML closed-world semantics are assumed. i.e. we may say "An individual has zero or one sex".
 This is a cardinality constraint at